sweattep/modern_quotes/README.md

 >You can't live your life and then end up in a predicament and blame that on anybody else.
 You got to stand on what you put out there

 >I didn't get that power from guns cuz there are no guns in jail.
 I got that power from books, and from thinking, and by strategizing

+>The idea was to make writing simple web pages, and especially weblog entries, as easy as writing an email